Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-commission-management.md

 3. Update address for receiving commission

 :::info
-Commision amd commission change rate in the staking smart contract are represented by `uint128`.
-The last 7 digits represents the decimal points.
-As such, if the percentage is 5.2%, then, the value of the commision will be 5.2 x 10^7 represented as an integer *)
+Commission and commission change rate in the staking smart contract are represented by `uint128`.
+The last 7 digits represent the decimal points.
+As such, if the percentage is 5.2%, then, the value of the commission will be 5.2 x 10^7 represented as an integer *)
 :::

 ## Update commission rate
 __Description__
 `UpdateComm` allows the SSN operator to update the commission to a new rate.
-However, the delta of rate changes must not exceed [max commisison change rate](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md#staking-parameters), `maxcommchangerate`, per cycle.
-This is to prevent flash changing and allow of gradual changing of commission rate.
+However, the delta of rate changes must not exceed [max commission change rate](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md#staking-parameters), `maxcommchangerate`, per cycle.
+This is to prevent flash changing and allow of a gradual update for commission rate.

 __Parameters__

-`new_rate`: the new commission rate //TODO what is the decimal denomiation
+`new_rate`: the new commission rate //TODO what is the decimal denomination

 __Transition__
 ```